symfony/symfony-docs/reference/configuration/framework.rst

 cookie_secure
 .............

-.. versionadded:: 2.1
-    This option was formerly known as ``secure``

 **type**: ``Boolean`` **default**: ``false``

 This determines whether cookies should only be sent over secure connections.

 cookie_httponly
 ...............

-.. versionadded:: 2.1
-    This option was formerly known as ``httponly``

 **type**: ``Boolean`` **default**: ``false``